Stone-Path-Engineering/events/_posts/2025-11-20-firmware-fellowship.md

 Join us for Firmware Fellowship on the third Thursday of every month!
 This technical discussion focuses on embedded firmware development best practices and provides a forum for developers to share expertise and learn from each other.

-January's topic is IoT Security.
-None of us can handle security alone, but all of us have our part to play.
+February's topic is [MQTT](https://mqtt.org/getting-started/).
+James will demonstrate how he has used this pub/sub communication protocol for his lakeside automation projects.
+Thanks, James!
 Come chat with us about problems you've seen, best practices you follow, and questions you have.

 At Firmware Fellowship, we meet in a casual lunch setting to share what we know and to learn from you!
 Don’t be afraid to join us, there won’t be any pop quizzes!